-District Module TO BE COMPLETED BY A DISTRICT-COMMUNITY LEADERSHIP TEAM District Leadership and Support 0: 3: 4: 1: D1 District buy-in A little Not at all in Somewhat Mostly Completely District administrators are knowledgeable, engaged, and visible champions of in place place in place in place in place MTSS-B. They place social, emotional, and behavioral wellness at the center of a "whole student" vision of education and learning as articulated in the district vision/mission statement and/or strategic plan.
-They regularly demonstrate understanding and support of MTSS-B in internal and external communications such as district publications, school board presentations, staff meetings, etc. 0: 1: 2: 3: 4: D2 District alignment and prioritization A little Not at all in Somewhat Mostly Completely MTSS-B is included as a goal in the district's three- to five-year strategic plan place in place in place in place in place and aligns with other district priorities and initiatives.
-Other district priorities and initiatives complement and augment (i.e., shared goals/outcomes and resources) rather than compete or detract from MTSS-B. 0: 1: 2: 3: 4: D3 District fiscal support Not at all in A little Somewhat Mostly Completely District administration prioritizes and fully resources MTSS-B in the district budget place in place in place in place in place as allowable, including adequate funding for professional development, internal and external MTSS-B and mental health coaching, human resources, stipends for team participation and other implementation tasks, data systems, curricula, and other materials.
-0: 1: 2: 3: 4: District human resource support D4 Not at all in A little Somewhat Mostly Completely Staff recruitment and selection procedures (i.e., position announcements, place in place in place in place in place evaluative criteria, and hiring decisions) prioritize MTSS-B knowledge, experience, and interest/buy-in.
-Job descriptions include sufficient dedicated time for MTSS-Brelated roles, training, and duties.
+District Module to be completed by a district-community leadership team District Leadership and Support D1 District buy-in District administrators are knowledgeable, engaged, and visible champions of MTSS-B. They place social, emotional, and behavioral wellness at the center of a "whole student" vision of education and learning as articulated in the district vision/mission statement and/or strategic plan.
+They regularly demonstrate understanding and support of MTSS-B in internal and external communications such as district publications, school board presentations, staff meetings, etc. 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place D2 District alignment and prioritization MTSS-B is included as a goal in the district's three- to five-year long-range improvement plan and aligns with other district priorities/initiatives.
+Other district priorities/initiatives complement and augment (i.e., shared goals/outcomes and resources) rather than compete or detract from MTSS-B. 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place D3 District fiscal support District administration prioritizes and fully resources MTSS-B in the district budget, including adequate funding for professional development, internal and external MTSS-B and mental health coaching, human resources, stipends for team participation and other implementation tasks, data systems, curricula, and other materials.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place D4 District human resource support Staff recruitment and selection procedures (i.e., position announcements, evaluative criteria, and hiring decisions) prioritize MTSS-B knowledge, experience, and interest/buy-in.
+Job descriptions include sufficient dedicated time for MTSS-B-related roles, training, and duties.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place